adrybakov/wulfric/docs/source/user-guide/module/lattice.rst

   Lattice identification is not a trivial task and may be time consuming.
   The algorithm is based on the assumption that the lattice`s unit cell is primitive.
-  As a rule of thumb, Wulfric will identify the lattice type only if it is explicitly required for the task.
+  As a rule of thumb, wulfric will identify the lattice type only if it is explicitly required for the task.

 Variation of the lattice